-Generally speaking escape routes at Block 2 are protected through effective compartmentation of REI 30 and the majority of surface lining materials are furnished to Euro Class B- s3, d2 or better to inhibit any lateral fire spread.
+Escape routes at Bathurst Block 2 are protected through effective compartmentation of REI 30 and the majority of surface lining materials are furnished to Euro Class B- s3, d2 or better to inhibit any lateral fire spread.

 All linings of internal walls and floors within protected areas are solid and non combustible, and free of any additions which could be ignited and contribute to surface flame spread.